 Select a country from the map below to view their individual assessment

 Current pledges far from implementing agreed goal

 The figure below illustrates the current status of negotiations with emission pathways representing the 'best-estimate' of the effects of implementing the current reduction proposals and accounting provisions by both developed and developing countries.
 Depicted are pathways reflecting unconditional targets and reflecting current maximum ambition along with national plans.
-These target pathways can be compared to a 'reference' pathway of emissions growth in the absences of the targets and pledges, showing that the reductions are significant.
-However, comparison to emission pathways that are consistent with 1.5 and 2°C warming limits, it is clear that currently proposed reductions are not enough and are not consistent with the Cancun agreement.
+Further the figure shows emission projections under currently implemented policies.
+These pathways can be compared to a 'reference' pathway of emissions growth in the absences of recent policies, targets and pledges, showing that the reductions are significant.
+However, comparing them to emission pathways that are consistent with 1.5 and 2°C warming limits, it is clear that currently proposed reductions are not enough.

-You can find the data underlying the graph here.
-If you use the provided data or any of the graphs provided on this website, please make sure to reference the Climate Action Tracker and the Ecofys / Climate Analytics / PIK team!
+If you use the provided data or any of the graphs provided on this website, please make sure to reference the Climate Action Tracker and the Ecofys / Climate Analytics / New Climate / PIK team!